WayneStallwood/objectifyd.xyz/docs/About_Me.md

 I am an IT Professional with Broad Experience of Technology.
 I live in the South East of England.

-Currently I am employed by Amazon Web Services as a Principal Consultant.
+Currently I am employed by Amazon Web Services as a Principal Solutions Architect.

 If you want to see my CV then you will have to contact me first, [here](https://www.linkedin.com/in/wayne-stallwood-a544351/)